pukkapies/urop2019/README.md

 the left-column --- the manually chosen tags, the right column
 --- similar matching tags from the pool.

-In 2.,
+In 2.

-...We obtained a long list
+⋅⋅⋅We obtained a long list
 of potentially matching tags for each of the four vocal tags.
 We then manually seperate the 'real' matching tags from the rest for each of the lists.
 The lists were fed into `generate_vocal_df()` and a dataset with a similar